Saudi Arabia flag Saudi Arabia Beach Holidays

 Saudi Arabia is tourist-friendly but has some key cultural and legal rules:

-Always carry a copy of your passport and visa as identification to avoid fines or imprisonment.
+You must always carry a copy of your passport and visa as ID to avoid a fine or prison.

-Avoid showing affection in public, swearing, playing loud music, or making critical political statements as these can cause offence and lead to penalties.
+Avoid showing affection in public, swearing, playing loud music or making any critical political statements.

 Bonus tips: